Atia Abawi

 Atia Abawi (born 9 August 1982) is an American author, DEI speaker and television journalist.
-While working as a foreign correspondent, she was based in Kabul, Afghanistan, for almost five years.
-Her first book, the critically acclaimed The Secret Sky: A Novel of Forbidden Love in Afghanistan was published by Penguin Random House in September 2014.
-Abawi is known for her strong support for female empowerment in both her writing and reporting.
+She worked as a foreign correspondent in Afghanistan and was based in Kabul for nearly five years.
+Her debut novel, The Secret Sky: A Novel of Forbidden Love in Afghanistan, was published by Penguin Random House in September 2014.
+Abawi has written about women's rights and gender issues in Afghanistan.
 She is fluent in Dari and is a graduate of Virginia Polytechnic Institute and State University.

 Early life

 Abawi was born in West Germany, to Afghan parents who fled Afghanistan following the Soviet Invasion of Afghanistan.
 She was raised in the United States.
 After graduating from Annandale High School, Abawi went to Virginia Tech.
 After graduating from Virginia Tech, Abawi worked as a reporter CTV 76, a local TV station in Largo, Maryland, before moving to Atlanta to work for CNN and then NBC News.